List of X-Men film series characters: Psylocke

-Psylocke (played by Meiling Melançon in The Last Stand, Olivia Munn in Apocalypse, and Ayesha Hussain in Deadpool & Wolverine) is the name of multiple mutants in the films.
+Psylocke (portrayed by Meiling Melançon in The Last Stand, Olivia Munn in Apocalypse, and Ayesha Hussain in Deadpool & Wolverine) is the name of multiple mutants in the films.

-A character credited as Psylocke appears in The Last Stand, but was never referred to as Psylocke.
+A character credited as Psylocke appears in The Last Stand, but is never referred to as Psylocke.
 This version can teleport through shadows, is a member of the Omegas, and is killed by the Phoenix.

 Betsy Braddock appears in Apocalypse as Psylocke, the mutant bodyguard for Caliban, with psionic powers which she projects into a psychic sword.
-She is recruited by Apocalypse and given more power to become Pestilence, a member of the Horsemen.
+Apocalypse recruits her and gives her more power to become Pestilence, a member of the Horsemen.
 She leaves when Apocalypse is defeated.

 Psylocke appears in the Void as a member of Cassandra Nova's gang.
 She wields a psionic whip and is killed by X-23.

 Moira MacTaggert

-Moira MacTaggert (played by Olivia Williams in The Last Stand and Rose Byrne in other appearances) is a CIA agent, doctor, and ally to the X-Men.
+Moira MacTaggert (portrayed by Olivia Williams in The Last Stand and Rose Byrne in other appearances) is a CIA agent, doctor, and ally to the X-Men.

-In The Last Stand, Moira is a doctor teaching students at the Institute remotely from her base on Muir Island, where she cares for Xavier's braindead brother.
-After Xavier's death, his consciousness enters his brothers body and greets Moira.
+In The Last Stand, Moira is a doctor teaching students at the Institute remotely from her base on Muir Island, where she cares for Xavier's brain-dead brother.
+After Xavier's death, his consciousness enters his brother's body and greets Moira.

 In First Class, Moira is an American CIA agent who infiltrates the Hellfire Club and begins work with a young Charles Xavier to defeat them.
 She is initiated into Division X and helps Charles and Erik train the newly recruited class of X-Men.
-She is present at the final battle in Cuba, firing shots at Magneto, one which is deflected into Xavier's spine, paralyzing him from the waist down.
+She is present at the final battle in Cuba, firing shots at Magneto, one of which is deflected into Xavier's spine, paralyzing him from the waist down.
 She becomes his caretaker until he wipes her memory.
-She leaves the CIA so as to become a doctor as she is in The Last Stand.
+She leaves the CIA to become a doctor, as she is in The Last Stand.

 In the revised timeline, Moira appears in Apocalypse.
-Moira continues her work with the CIA, and has had a son and been married and divorced.
-While investigating mutant cults in Cairo, Moira discovers the awakening of Apocalypse.
-Moira is approached by Xavier, knowing who he is but not ever meeting him.
+Moira continues her work with the CIA and has had a son, been married, and been divorced.
+While investigating mutant cults in Cairo, Moira discovers Apocalypse's awakening.
 After the destruction of the mansion, Moira and the others are taken by Colonel Stryker and interrogated, until the student X-Men free them.
 After the final battle, Xavier restores Moira's memories.
 Moira has Stryker arrested for treason at the end of the film.